20centaurifux/zeef/README.md

 Use zeef when you want to define filter logic once and apply it across multiple data sources – from in-memory collections to databases, search engines, and APIs – without rewriting your filtering logic for each backend.

-zeef already comes with a built-in evaluation module that compiles filter expressions into predicate functions, enabling seamless integration with standard Clojure collection functions like `filter`, `remove`, and `some`.
+zeef comes with a built-in evaluation module that compiles filter expressions into predicate functions, enabling seamless integration with standard Clojure collection functions like `filter`, `remove`, and `some`.

 ## Installation